ZhaoRuyicn/demo/README.md

-# This is a startup of learning github
+## This is a startup of learning github haha

 Hi, I am ruyi.
 This is my first gitub repo.